-ODOPLANIN IS A PLATELET aggregation-inducing type I ransmembrane sialoglycoprotein that is involved in tumor invasion and metastasis.^(1,2) Expression of podoplanin has been reported in many tumors, including malignant brain tumors, mesotheliomas, lung cancer, esophageal cancer, testicular tumors, bladder cancer, and osteosarcoma.^(1,3-14) Until now, several physiological functions of podoplanin have been reported.
-The podoplanin-CLEC-2 interaction is important for platelet aggregation and embryonic blood-lymphatic vascular separation.^(1,2,15-19) Podoplanin is also very useful for detect-ing lymphatic endothelial cells.(20-22) The development of ectopic lymphoid follicles is dependent on Th17-expressing podoplanin.(23) Local sphingosine-1-phosphate release after podoplanin-CLEC-2-mediated platelet activation is critical for high endothelial venule integrity during immune responses.(24) Furthermore, the activation of CLEC-2 by podoplanin rearranges the actin cytoskeleton in dendritic cells to promote efficient motility along stromal surfaces.(25)
+Podoplanin is a platelet aggregation-inducing type I transmembrane sialoglycoprotein, which is involved in tumor invasion and metastasis.(1, 2) Expression of podoplanin has been reported in many tumors including malignant brain tumors, mesotheliomas, lung cancer, esophageal cancer, testicular tumors, bladder cancer, and osteosarcoma.(1, 3-14) Until now, several physiological functions of podoplanin have been reported.
+The podoplanin-CLEC-2 interaction is important for platelet aggregation and embryonic separation.(1, 2, 15-19) blood-lymphatic vascular Podoplanin is also very useful for detecting lymphatic endothelial cells.(20-22) The development of ectopic lymphoid follicles is dependent on Th17-expressing podoplanin.(23) Local sphingosine-1-phosphate release after podoplanin-CLEC-2-mediated platelet activation is critical for high endothelial venule integrity during immune responses.(24) Furthermore, the activation of CLEC-2 by podoplanin rearranges the actin cytoskeleton in dendritic cells to promote efficient motility along stromal surfaces.(25)

-Many anti-podoplanin MAbs have been produced, and they are useful for detecting podoplanin, which functions physiologically in normal tissues.
-Almost all anti-podoplanin MAbs react with the platelet aggregation-inducing (PLAG) domain of human podoplanin.^(7,26-30) Matsui and colleagues previously reported that rabbit polyclonal antibodies produced by immunizing recombinant rat podoplanin also recognize PLAG domains, which were shown to be immunodominant antigenic sites.(31) Recently, we established a platform on which to produce cancer-specific MAbs (CasMabs).(32) Using CasMab methods, we produced several anti-podoplanin MAbs against a non-PLAG domain.
-In this study, we characterized a novel anti-podoplanin MAb, LpMab-7, which possesses high sensitivity against podoplanin.
+Many anti-podoplanin mAbs have been produced, and those mAbs are useful for detecting podoplanin, which functions physiologically in normal tissues.
+Almost all anti-podoplanin mAbs react with platelet aggregation-inducing (PLAG) domain of human podoplanin.(7, 26-30) Matsui et al. previously reported that rabbit polyclonal antibodies produced by immunizing recombinant rat podoplanin also recognize PLAG domains, which were shown to be immunodominant antigenic sites.(31) Recently, we established the platform to produce cancer-specific mAbs (CasMabs).(32) Using CasMab methods, we could produce several anti-podoplanin mAbs against a non-PLAG domain.
+In this study, we characterized a novel anti-podoplanin mAb, LpMab-7, which possesses high sensitivity against podoplanin.